Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Whiteboard design session/WDS student guide - Mobile app innovation.md

 **Prepare**

 Directions: With all participants at your table:

-1. Identify any customer needs that are not addressed with the proposed solution
+1. Identify any customer needs that are not addressed with the proposed solution.
-2. Identify the benefits of your solution
+2. Identify the benefits of your solution.
-3. Determine how you will respond to the customer’s objections
+3. Determine how you will respond to the customer’s objections.

 Prepare a 15-minute chalk-talk style presentation to the customer.

 ## Step 3: Present the solution

 **Outcome**

 Present a solution to the target customer audience in a 15-minute chalk-talk format.

 Timeframe: 30 minutes